Pancakem/bmm/README.md

-# First Fit Allocator
+# Bitnine Memory Manager

-A simple block memory manager that uses the first fit algorithm to allocate memory to caller modules.
+A simple non-thread safe block memory manager that uses the first fit algorithm to allocate memory to caller modules.
 The allocator simply searches a list of free blocks and returns the first block that is big enough to hold the requested memory.